jhriv/replacing-docker-desktop/README.md

 # Replacing Docker Desktop

-Docker changed their licensing: you myst pay to use Docker Desktop unless you fall under their free tier guidelines.
+Docker changed their licensing: you must pay to use Docker Desktop unless you fall under their free tier guidelines.

 Their right.
 It is their proprietary product.
 We knew that when we downloaded the GUI.